mithi/hexapod/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing to this project!
 All types of contributions are welcome, no matter how big or small.

+I highly encourage that you read this guide before submitting a PR.
+It won't take you more than five minutes to read!

 These are mostly guidelines, not rules.
 You don't have to follow them to the dot.
 Use your best judgment.

-I highly encourage that you read this guide before submitting a PR.
-It won't take you more than five minutes to read!

 ## ❤️ The most important ones

 - Please [allow project maintainers to edit your pull request][how_to_allow_pr_edits_link]!

 - Consistent code formatting is important.
-I use automatic code formatters ([prettier][prettier_link] for Javascript and [black][black_link] for Python for example) to format my code.
+I use automatic code formatters ([prettier][prettier_link] for Javascript, [black][black_link] for Python).

 - I use [code climate][code_climate_link] to check for code smells.
 I really appreciate code that is written with readability in mind.
 I always think about how I can reduce cognitive complexity of my code before committing them.